 A bipartisan group of lawmakers on Wednesday introduced legislation that would provide 25 universities with federal funding to bolster programs relating to manufacturing.

 The deficit in the largest measure of U.S. trade widened in the October-December quarter to the biggest imbalance in more than two years as exports of goods fell at a faster pace than imports.

 Ethanol producers say a proposed excise tax in Kansas would harm the industry and put some plants out of business

-Monsanto Co. said Wednesday it will pay nearly $2.4 million to settle a dispute with farmers in the Pacific Northwest over genetically modified wheat.
+Monsanto said it will pay about $350,000 to settle class action lawsuits brought by farmers in seven states over genetically modified wheat.

 A new report from the federal Labor Department says the nation's level of "extreme long-term unemployment" remained high in 2014 despite a strong year for hiring.

 Flight Systems Industrial Products has released the Xtender.
 It is an all-in-one machine for discharging, desulfating and recharging lead-acid batteries, with a 6 cycle process.

 According to Aalborg Instruments, the ZFM Mass Flow Meters combine meter intelligence, user convenience, and outstanding flow performance.

 How to know when it’s time to replace your homegrown ERP system.

 The Ford GT supercar will be Ford Motor Co.'s priciest vehicle ever when it goes on sale next year.